breez/breez-sdk-liquid-docs/src/notifications/logging.md

 </section>
 <div slot="title">Kotlin</div>
 <section>
-In Android lets use the <code>tinylog</code> to handle logging to a file.
+On Android, let's use the <code>tinylog</code> to handle logging to a file.
 First create a utility class to configure tinylog.

 ```kotlin,ignore
 package com.example.application